devvchavda/My-Chatbot/README.md

 * **🗣️ Voice & Text Input**: Interact with the chatbot via typing or speaking.
 * **🧠Backend**: Powered by LangGraph to manage complex conversational flows and state.
-* **🛠️ Tool Integration**: The agent can use custom tools to generate plots, create downloadable files, and perform other actions.
+* **🛠️ Tool Integration**: The agent can use custom tools to generate plots, create code files which are also available for the user to download , Searching on web and etc.
-* **💬 Multi-Chat History**: Seamlessly create and switch between multiple conversations, with all history saved.
 * **🚀 Real-time Streaming**: Responses are streamed token-by-token for a dynamic user experience.

 ***